sageerkv/sageerkv/README.md

 ### Hi there 👋
 ### Iam sageer kv

-🌱 I am currently mastering Python Django and actively developing my skills as a Python Django developer
+🌱 A passionate Python Django developer dedicated to mastering the craft of web development.
+Currently sharpening my skills in Python Django, I'm actively building projects and seeking opportunities to contribute to impactful software solutions.

 <h2> 📈 &nbsp;My GitHub History!</h2>